pointel-com-br/www.pointel/public/pibook/Língua Inglesa - Tempos Verbais ( Parte 2 ).md

 GABARITO: ERRADA

-Item.
 31. "state-of-the-art technologies" (R.25) are advanced technologies, developed with an artistic touch.

-Item.
 31. "tecnologias de ponta" (I.25) são tecnologias avançadas, desenvolvidas com um toque artístico.

 And it is not simply the traditional concepts of multiprocessing and multiprogramming,